zenatuz/site/_posts/2023-02-06-Gitlab-clone-repos.md

 ---
-title: How to clone a bunch of repositories from any Gitlab server
+title: How clone multiple repositories from any Gitlab server
 layout: single
 permalink: /blog/gitlab-clone-repos
 date: '2023-02-06'